Some Examples of Family Floer Mirrors: Introduction

 \subsection{Structure}

 The structure of the paper is arranged as follows: In Section \ref{AG}, we review the definition of cluster varieties and the mirror construction in Gross-Hacking-Keel \cite{GHK} and Gross-Hacking-Keel-Siebert \cites{ghks_cubic}.
-In Section \ref{section: setup}, we formulate the surfaces for which we are going to compute the family Floer mirror.
-They come from hyperK\"ahler rotation of rational elliptic surfaces with prescribed singularities.
+In Section \ref{section: setup}, we describe the surfaces for which we are going to compute the family Floer mirror.
+They come from hyperK\"ahler rotation of the complement of a prescribed fibre in certain rational elliptic surfaces.

 In Section \ref{section: family Floer mirror}, we review the family Floer mirror construction and the open Gromov-Witten invariants.
 In Section \ref{section: dp5}, we compute the family Floer mirror of a non-compact Calabi-Yau surface $X_{II}$ explicitly in full detail.
 Then we compare it with the analytification of the $A_2$-cluster variety.
 We also compare it with the Gross-Hacking-Keel mirror for a del Pezzo surface of degree five.
-In particular, the family Floer mirror of $X_{II}$ can be compactified to a del Pezzo surface of degree five via the algebraic structure of the theta functions.
+In particular, the family Floer mirror of $X_{II}$ can be compactified to a del Pezzo surface of degree five via the product formula of the theta functions and prove Theorem \ref{main thm}.
 In Section \ref{section:dp6} and Section \ref{section:dp4}, we sketch the calculation for the family Floer mirror of $X_{III}$ and $X_{IV}$, pointing out the differences from the case of $X_{II}$.